What Is Myopia In Children? | My iClinic

 Mr John Bolger (Ophthalmologist and myopia specialist) is a keen advocate for actioning our everyday routines, tasks and common indoor habits into our natural environment, outdoors.

 For some time it has been suspected that natural daylight gives the eye the correct data so that it knows when to stop enlarging.
-Now we are beginning to see scientific evidence support this suspicion.
+Now we are beginning to see scientific evidence to support this suspicion.
 Increasingly, research findings are that children who spend more time outdoors, especially when toddlers, are far less likely to be myopic or if they are already myopic they are far less likely to progress rapidly. - Mr John Bolger (Ophthalmologist, Myopia specialist)

 Too much screen time can affect children's eye health.